Enjoy a Stroll on Osaka’s Main Boulevard!

-Festival of the Lights in Osaka began on November 4 this year.
+Festival of the Lights in Osaka will begin on November 3 this year.
 Starting around 5pm when the sky starts to get dark, different areas of gingko trees illuminate in different colors.
 It is a spectacle when so many trees light up at once.

-Don’t miss the illumination of Nakanoshima Park and the historic Osaka City Central Public Hall as well as other buildings in the area♪
+Don’t miss the illumination of other buildings in the area♪

 - [Location] Midosuji Boulevard (between Hanshin-mae & Namba-Nishiguchi intersections)